Mother-Daughter Therapy in Culver City, CA

 Healing the Bond That Shaped You

 Mother-daughter therapy at Restorative Counseling Center provides a warm, supportive space where you and your mother or daughter can begin healing the patterns that have kept you disconnected.
-I work with mothers and daughters across California and Florida using an EMDR-informed, trauma-sensitive approach designed to help both of you feel heard, understood, and able to move forward together.
+I work with mothers and daughters across California and Florida using a trauma-informed, psychodynamic approach designed to help both of you feel heard, understood, and able to move forward together.

 Schedule a Free Consultation